A Guide to Getting Started with LinkedIn Thought Leadership

 Thought leadership is the practice of leveraging your expertise and knowledge to share insights, guidance, and innovative ideas within a particular industry or field.

 For CEOs and business leaders, thought leadership is crucial because it positions you as an authoritative and influential figure, which enhances both your personal brand and your company’s reputation.
-As a result, brand awareness increases, as well as trust and even bottom-line impact.

 According to the 2024 Edelman–LinkedIn B2B Thought Leadership Impact Report, 90% of decision-makers and members of the C-suite are more likely to be receptive to sales or marketing collateral sent from companies they believe have high-quality thought leadership.